MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2022-09-20-radiomics_for_tree_bark_identification.md

 :-------------:|:-------------:|:-------------:
 <img src="/images/prec_recall_lr_crop_s_3000_new_s_256.png" width="160"> | <img src="/images/prec_recall_sgd_crop_s_3000_new_s_256.png" width="160"> | <img src="/images/prec_recall_boudra.png" width="160">

 *AP* refers to average precision.
 The measurements are done using *micro averaging*.
-Our results show that the SVM classifier outperforms all the other methods.
-Other evaluation metrics measured by the ```evaluate_model``` function confirm this conclusion.
+The precision-recall curves show that the SVM classifier outperforms all the other methods.
+Other evaluation metrics measured by the ```evaluate_model``` function also confirm this conclusion.

 Classifier | XGBoost |SVM | Random Forest | Linear Regression | SGD | Boudra et al. (2018)
 :-------------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------: